 If your dog or cat should escape despite your best efforts, proper identification will increase their chances of returning home safely.
 Up-to-date information is essential, even if your pet has not been micro-chipped.

 ...unless you know for a fact that your dog or cat is comfortable getting dressed up.
-If you do decide that your furry child needs a costume, please ensure it is not a nuisance or unsafe, and that it does not constrict movement, hearing, or the ability to breathe.
+If you do decide that your furry friend needs a costume, please ensure it is not a nuisance or unsafe, and that it does not constrict movement, hearing, or the ability to breathe.
 It is also a good idea to try on the costumes before the big night.
-If your furry friend seems distressed, allergic, or behaves in an out-of-character manner, perhaps you should consider a festive bandana instead.
+If your dog or cat seems distressed, is allergic, or behaves in an out-of-character manner, perhaps you should consider a festive bandana instead.

 Wishing everyone and their furry companions a Happy Howl-A-Ween!

 Piper is the award-winning author of The Country Girl Empress series.
 When she isn't busy typing on her computer, she can be found chasing after her furry children or holding on tightly to a good cup of coffee.
 Follow her on LinkedIn, Facebook, Medium, and Goodreads.

 Don't forget to share this post!
 Choose your platform below:

 Post a Comment